alexweber/Taz/README.md

 ### Makefile

 Don't be alarmed by the number of modules we download; almost all of them are disabled by default.
-The modules have their recommended versions and sometimes even patches applied so that, when you do need them, you'll have right one.
+They do, however, have their recommended versions and sometimes even patches applied so that, when you do need them, you'll have right one.

 #### Core